GuoQWu/Machine-learning-based-model-predictive-control/README.md

 ![image](https://github.com/Keerthana-Vellayappan/Demonstration-of-Physics-Informed-Machine-Learning-Model/assets/160836399/f41bd653-cb8d-43de-950e-71946ddc79d8)

-- The above data sample is for a dataset with n samples with 6 internal time-steps for each sample.
+- The above data sample is for a dataset with n samples with 10 internal time-steps for each sample.

-- The code for demonstrating the PIRNN model for the CSTR is available [here](https://github.com/Keerthana-Vellayappan/Demonstration-of-Physics-Informed-Machine-Learning-Model/blob/main/CSTR%20PI-RNN%20Example.ipynb)
+- The code for generating the data set for RNN model is available [here]

 ## 2. Recurrent Neural Network (RNN) Structure